 Our findings are broadly consistent with other studies.
-Analysis of a smaller subset of ADNI participants with data on multiple biomarkers reported that PET and CSF biomarkers of A $\beta$ agreed with each other but were not correlated with cognitive impairment, whereas FDG-PET was more strongly related to cognition and less to other biomarkers [26].
-Volumetric changes have been noted to be present even over 6 months to a year in ADNI patients [27].
-Numerous studies have noted that baseline levels of biomarkers predict cognitive change and incident AD in people with MCI [8,25,28].
-Uniform ascertainment of multiple measures in large samples allowed us to carry out formal comparisons across biomarkers, including those based on ROI that were developed by data-driven methods.
-The large sample available to ADNI may have permitted detection of more moderate associations than would have been possible with smaller samples in other reports, and also allowed use of more predictors in multiple regression models with either change in cognitive function or time to AD diagnosis as the outcome.
+Analysis of a smaller subset of ADNI participants with data on multiple biomarkers reported that PET and CSF biomarkers of $A\beta$ agreed with each other but were not correlated with cognitive impairment, while FDG PET was more strongly related to cognition and less to other biomarkers (26).
+Volumetric changes have been noted to be present even over six months to a year in ADNI patients (27).
+Numerous studies have noted that baseline levels of biomarkers predict cognitive change and incident AD in people with MCI (8,25,28).
+Uniform ascertainment of multiple measures in large samples allowed us to carry out formal comparisons across biomarkers, including those based on regions of interest that were developed by data-driven methods.
+The large sample available to ADNI may have permitted detection of more modest associations than would have been possible with smaller samples in other reports, and also allowed use of more predictors in multiple regression models with either change in cognitive function or time to AD diagnosis as the outcome.